caseygirlyn/caseygirlyn/README.md

 ## About me

-For the past 15 years, I have had the privilege of working in roles that have refined my web development skills.
-I have successfully managed numerous complex web development projects from inception to completion.
-I excel in fast-paced environments that demand strategic thinking, collaboration, and adaptability.
-I take pride in my ability to align teams with the company's vision, manage project scopes and timelines, and deliver high-quality solutions.
+With 15 years of experience in web development, I have honed my skills by managing complex projects from start to finish.
+I thrive in dynamic environments that require strategic thinking, collaboration, and adaptability.
+My expertise lies in aligning teams with the company's vision, managing project scopes and timelines, and delivering high-quality solutions.

 ## Technologies, Frameworks and Libraries